EADS Barracuda

-Development of the project was stopped after the first prototype crashed at Mar Menor while approaching for landing during a test flight.
-The program was resumed in 2008, with a second prototype being completed in November 2008.
-The rebuilt Barracuda underwent a series of successful flight tests in Goose Bay, Canada during July 2009, followed by further flight campaigns in 2010 and 2012.
+Flights of the Barracuda were temporarily put on hold after the first prototype crashed at Mar Menor while approaching for landing during a test flight in late 2006.
+Two years later, the program officially resumed; a second prototype was completed in November 2008.
+During the following year, the Barracuda performed a series of successful flight tests in Goose Bay, Canada, during July 2009.
+Additional test flights investigating various aspects of UAV operations and technologies were being conducted into 2012.
+The Barracuda was retired after six test campaigns; technologies from the programme have since been reused on platforms such as Eurodrone and the Future Combat Air System.